 oldest of heirlooms in native seeds/search’s catalog and seed bank

 SOME PEOPLE ASSERT AN HEIRLOOM VARIETY must date to pre-1951ish (around when hybrids became popular); others claim 100 years old as the cutoff.
-At Native Seeds/SEARCH in Tucson, Arizona—whose 2014 seed catalog includes the motto “Ancient Seeds for Modern Needs”—such heirlooms would be mere pups.
-Learn about, and maybe win, some of America’s longest-cultivated seed varieties in my interview with Bill McDorman, executive director of Native Seeds/SEARCH, where I bought seed for my very first oddball winter squash decades ago.
+At Native Seeds/SEARCH in Tucson, Arizona—whose seed catalog includes the motto “Ancient Seeds for Modern Needs”—such heirlooms would be mere pups.
+Learn about some of America’s longest-cultivated seed varieties in my interview with Bill McDorman, then-executive director of Native Seeds/SEARCH, where I bought seed for my very first oddball winter squash decades ago.

 Native Seeds/SEARCH (NS/S) is a different kind of seed catalog.
 It’s a non-profit seed bank focused on conservation, and offers many things you won’t see anywhere else–some of them varieties that have been cultivated for thousands of years by America’s native peoples.
 Through its traveling seed school and other efforts, NS/S serves as a model for other organizations that want to do seed stewardship.